-The Spa, Massage and Wellness Industry is hit hard by the effects of the Coronavirus (COVID-19) outbreak.
-The impact is ravaging.
+The Spa, Massage and Wellness Industry is hit hard by the effects of the COVID-19 virus outbreak.
+The impact is severe.
 Not only have many practitioners, therapists, treatment and training centers suspended their activities, the big question is how and if business will recover.

-To be honest, in my opinion, for the short-term and even mid-term period (up to about two to three years) the prospects are gloomy.
+To be honest, in my opinion, for the short-term and even mid-term period (maybe up to five years) the prospects are rather gloomy.

 First of all, we currently have a situation of “social distancing” and mass-fear for infection, and — even when things are “normal” again — it will take quite some time before people will regain enough trust to visit a spa, practitioner or training school.
 In general, any kind of group activity or close contact with a “stranger” will be avoided in times to come.

 Of course, this goes the other way around also — spas and practitioners will hesitate receiving customers again, wanting to be sure they will not bring the Coronavirus with them into establishments.